holoviz/panel/doc/how_to/components/construct_panes.md

 There are two main ways to construct a pane - explicitly or automatically.

-To explicitly construct a pane, use one of the pane types listed in the [reference gallery](../../reference/index.html#panes).
+To explicitly construct a pane, use one of the pane types listed in the [component gallery](../../reference/index.html#panes).
 For example, you can create a Markdown pane as follows:

 ```{pyodide}
 import panel as pn